Margaret Bull Kovera’s experience and expertise make her uniquely qualified to serve in this role.

-Executive leadership experience within the American Psychology-Law Society (AP-LS, Division 41), including serving as President (2007-2008), and the Society for the Psychological Study of Social Issues (Division 9).
-Serving her second term on the APA Council of Representatives
+She also has executive leadership experience within divisions, serving in a number of roles within the American Psychology-Law Society (AP-LS, Division 41), including President (2007-2008) and two terms as Treasurer (2000-2006) and as the Secretary/Treasurer of the Society for the Psychological Study of Social Issues (Division 9).

-A track record of personal care for the next generation.
+A track record of personal care for the next generation

-A proven champion for diversity.
+A proven champion for diversity

-Demonstrated interest in diversifying the profession through her work in Division 41, where her Presidential Initiatives focused on reviving the committee devoted to DEI issues (including instituting pathways to the profession through internship support, travel awards, and research grants to students from minoritized backgrounds) and establishing programs for Early Career Psychologists (reduced dues and conference registration fees; research grants).
+Kovera demonstrated commitment to diversifying the profession through her work in Division 41, where her Presidential Initiatives focused on reviving the committee devoted to DEI issues (including instituting pathways to the profession through internship support, travel awards, and research grants to students from minoritized backgrounds) and establishing programs for Early Career Psychologists (reduced dues and conference registration fees; research grants).

-A real leader with a real vision.
+A real leader with a real vision

-An internationally known expert on the social cognitive factors influencing the reliability of eyewitness identifications, which includes running a successful consulting practice in addition to her university responsibilities.
+An internationally known expert on the social cognitive factors influencing the reliability of eyewitness identifications, which includes running a successful independent consulting practice in addition to her university responsibilities.

 A distinguished record of service to APA

-Elected twice to the APA Council of Representatives (2020-2022, 2023-2025)
+Elected to the APA Board of Directors (2025-2027) and twice to the APA Council of Representatives (2020-2022, 2023-2025)

-Currently serving as the chair of both the General Applied Psychology and Psychologists (GAPP) caucus and the Coalition for Academic, Scientific, and Applied-Research Psychology (the science caucus), caucuses within the APA Council of Representatives
+Served as the chair of both the General Applied Psychology and Psychologists (GAPP) caucus and the Coalition for Academic, Scientific, and Applied-Research Psychology (the science caucus), caucuses within the APA Council of Representatives

 A three-year term on the Committee for Divisions/APA Relations (including a year as Chair), serving as liaison to Divisions 8, 9, 13, 14, and 41

-Inaugural Chair of APA’s Amicus Curiae Brief Expert Panel (2022-present)
+Inaugural Chair of APA’s Amicus Curiae Brief Expert Panel (2022-2024)

 APA Task Force on the Publication of Previously Published Material (2015)